skip to content

 Dan Ross (MnGeo) presented the award to Ryan Mattke (Borchert Map Library)

-The library has done an exceptional job of preserving and providing access to historical aerial photography of the state.
+The John R. Borchert Map Library at the University of Minnesota has done an exceptional job of preserving and providing access to historical aerial photography of the state.
 Its Minnesota Historical Aerial Photographs Online (MHAPO) website continues to pioneer access to aerial photograph collections.
 MHAPO's 270 different sets of historic photos are scanned and geo-located, range from 1923-1991 and cover Minnesota's 87 counties.
 Users can search by geography and time period, can orient themselves using current imagery, and can view and download the photos.
 A separate Twin Cities Aerial Photo Mosaic application helps users compare aerial views of 1955 and 1966.

 The library is collaborating with multiple government agencies to preserve their photography collections and share these collections with the public; providing online access allows the library to serve far more people than can visit in-person.
 Seven letters of support in the nomination describe compelling uses of these historic photos to benefit the people and environment of Minnesota.